Find out about our stay at the Sol Costa Atlantis in Puerto de la Cruz, thanks to Jet2 Holidays.

-Two lightweight quilts ensured that we were comfortable in the warm Tenerife night-time temperatures.
+Two lightweight quilts ensured that I was comfortable in the warm Tenerife night-time temperatures.
 Ideally I would have preferred to have a second pillow, but I’m sure I could have requested one from reception.

 The wardrobe had a reasonable amount of hanging space and several shelves, and there was a bedside table with a drawer on each side of the bed.
 So there was plenty of room for storing all of our clothes.

-The room was very clean and we were happy to see that it had air-con.
+The room was very clean and I was happy to see that it had air-con.
 However, housekeeping closed the long curtains every day to help keep our room cool and comfortable.

 There was a small safe in the wardrobe, with an additional charge of 3 Euro per day for using that.